-- Each group must have ten members living on their block in order to receive block housing.
-A group with only ten active members may have up to ONE member serving as an RA or completing a Study Abroad program (reducing the number of active members on the block to no less than nine) and still receive block housing privileges. - Each group will be permitted to have one independent OR one social member living in its block.
-This person must live in a room with a member of the group and is not permitted to live in a single.
-This person does not count as one of the ten members the group must have in order to receive block housing privileges.
-Example of non-active members are, but not limited to social, pref. bids, etc. - All group memorabilia including, but not limited to composites, mascots, paddles, etc., must be kept within the designated block of rooms, and must be in alignment with College standards and expectations.
-Groups wishing to display large homecoming signs on the exterior of their building may do so, but must adhere to the following protocol and procedures.
-One, the signs may be hung the Monday before Homecoming.
-Two, the signs must be taken down the Monday following Homecoming (groups who do not adhere to this policy will be fined \$50 for each day the sign remains after Monday) three, the sign must be hung in a safe and secure manner. - The College will not be responsible for providing storage (during the academic year or summer months) for group memorabilia and other items.
-Groups are responsible for finding adequate off-campus storage locations.
+- Groups wishing to display letters on the exterior of the building via a fabricated homecoming sign must inspect the sign for safety and hang it in a safe and secure manner.
+They should be hung no earlier than the Monday before Homecoming and removed no later than the Monday following Homecoming.
+A fine of \$50 will be assessed for each day the sign remains beyond the Monday deadline. - The College will not be responsible for providing storage (during the academic year or summer months) for group memorabilia and other items.
+Groups are responsible for finding adequate offcampus storage locations.
 Group memorabilia and other items are not permitted to be stored in residence hall attics, hallways, or stairwells.
 At the discretion of the College, limited space may be available for group storage on campus. - For safety purposes, floor hallways must be kept clear at all times. - The addition of new CLP groups is simply unfeasible given the large number of groups already found on campus (27).
-It is also our belief that the physical constraints of our residence halls would make the addition of another CLP group detrimental to the residential experience of our independent student population.
+It is also our belief that the physical constraints of our residence halls would make the addition of another CLP group detrimental to the residential experience of our independent student population. - The College reserves the right to place independent students and overflow CLP members into spaces that are not full based on the College's housing needs.